+ Get access to helpful features to grow and manage your account:

 Instagram engagement pods (or Instagram engagement groups) are groups of people on Instagram who agree to comment on, Like, and generally engage with every post uploaded by a group member.

 Engagement pods are one of the few guaranteed ways to get more Likes on your posts.

 While some pods accept anyone, most pods cater to specific niches on Instagram.
 This means that one pod will be for photographers with less than 10,000 followers, another pod will be for fitness gurus with more than 20,000 followers, and so on.

 To give you an idea of how simple pods are, here is an example of how a three-person Instagram engagement Like pod would work:

 This way, in addition to the regular number of Likes that you might get on a post, you get the guaranteed additional Likes from your Instagram pod group members.

-Take into consideration the fact that some pods have thousands of members and this can mean thousands of additional Likes on your posts every time you post.
+Consider the fact that some pods have thousands of members, which can mean thousands of additional Likes on your posts every time you post.